krbe9202/assembly_evaluation/README.md

     submit_script: slurm-submit-advanced.py
 ```

-6. First run the rule "cluster_config" like this to prepare files needed for slurm.
+6. First run the rule "cluster_config" like this to prepare files needed for slurm:
 ```
 snakemake --use-conda cluster_config
 ```
 This will create the folder "$HOME/.config/snakemamake/test_slurm" if run as above.

 7. Run the complete wokflow or desired parts.
 No need to use "--use-conda" for subsequent steps since it is take care of by the cluster profile.
-In order to pick up the settings correctly run it like this with full path to "slurm.yaml" (only running quast rule in this example case):
+In order to pick up the settings correctly run it like this with full path to "slurm.yaml" (only running quast in this example case):
 ```
 snakemake --profile test_slurm --cluster-config /full/path/to/cluster/slurm.yaml quast
 ```